|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 98 min.|

-Alan Clay (Tom Hanks) used to be a successful businessman.
-But the global financial crisis has also affected him and at 54 years of age there are only a few chances left for him to find his way back to success.
-But if he succeeds in selling Saudi King Abdullah a state-of-the-art hologram communication technology, it could bring him back to the top and help him out of his life crisis.
-But as soon as he arrives in Saudi Arabia, he has to realize that the clocks tick a little differently here and that he can't get any further with his world view.
-In a country that for him seems to be caught somewhere between tradition and modernity, all he can do is wait for a perhaps better future.
-Alan has no idea yet that this could not be his professional success…
+In the past, Alan Clay (Tom Hanks) was a successful businessman.
+But the global financial crisis has hit him too, and at 54, he has few chances left to get back on the road to success.
+But if he manages to sell Saudi King Abdullah a state-of-the-art hologram communication technology, it could put him back on top and help him out of his life crisis.
+But no sooner has he arrived in Saudi Arabia than he has to realise that the clocks tick a little differently here and that his worldview will get him nowhere.
+In a country that seems to be caught somewhere between tradition and modernity, all he can do is wait for a better future.
+That it might not lie in professional success for him, Alan does not suspect yet.

-Actually not much really happens here.
-There is only one very simple storyline in which smaller episodes take place.
-This causes the narrative flow to stall from time to time, resulting in smaller lengths that may be intentional, but are perceived by many viewers as lengthy rather than artistically valuable stylistic devices.
-In any case, Tykwer's style of directing proves to be absolutely appropriate to the story and also courageous as a counterpoint to the prevailing tempo in contemporary mainstream cinema.
-But the result also proves to be too bulky to be appreciated by the number of viewers this movie actually deserves.
+Not much really happens here.
+There is only a very simple plot framework within which smaller episodes take place.
+This ensures that the narrative flow falters from time to time, resulting in minor longueurs that may be intentional, but many viewers will probably find them more tedious than an artistically valuable stylistic device.
+Anyway, Tykwer's directing style proves to be absolutely appropriate to the story and as a counterpoint to the prevailing pace in contemporary mainstream cinema also quite courageous.
+But the result also proves just too unwieldy to be appreciated by the number of viewers this film actually deserves.